AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/xUOwGnC7Jqlgj7FvSE" width="100%" height="100%" style="position:absolute; pointer-events:none;" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-<p>If you haven't already read my previous post on sine functions, go check it out after reading this one.</p>
+<h2>Rotating and positioning element along the circumference of a circle</h2>

-<p>How to create circular motion should be another weapon in your creative coding arsenal, this blog post will explains how to achieve it in P5JS in a number of different ways.
+<p>So far, in most of my blog posts we've been dealing with arrangement of elements on a grid, however, creating circular motion should be another weapon in your creative coding arsenal.
+This light blog post explains how to achieve it in P5JS in a number of different ways.
 Starting with the simplest form: rotating a point around a circle.</p>

 <p>To create a rotating point, we usually need 3 parameters: the center of the circle around which we are rotating, the radius, and the angle.
-The angle in our case will simply be a linearly increasing parameter, which is as always: Time.</p>

-<pre><code>
+To make this point actually move around the circle, the parameter for the angle needs to be a linearly increasing parameter, which, as always, is time in form of the millis() function.
+The snippet of code that follows the comment defines the rotating point:</p>

-function setup() {
+<pre><code>function setup() {
   createCanvas(400, 400);
   centerX = width/2
   centerY = height/2